Moist Lemon Blueberry Loaf With Sour Cream

 Ingredients – tailored to your taste

-Cake ingredients – We start with typical cake ingredients – flour, sugar, baking powder, eggs, oil and vanilla.
-We add sour cream for extra moistness, lemon zest and fresh blueberries.
+- Cake ingredients – We start with classic loaf ingredients – flour, sugar, baking powder, eggs, oil and vanilla.
+We add 3 more ingredients – sour cream (for extra moistness), lemon zest (for brightness), and fresh blueberries (for a juicy flavor contrast).

-Glaze: A glaze of icing sugar, lemon juice and vanilla adds a nice finish, but is also optional.
+- Lemon Glaze (optional): A simple glaze of icing sugar, lemon juice and vanilla adds a nice finish, but you can skip it if you like.

 - Leave out the lemon syrup.
 Or alternatively, use the syrup and leave out the glaze.